What is the Procedure To Convert Physical Shares into The Demat Form?

 • The retrieval of the original share certificate from the issuing company is a time-consuming and tedious task.

-• The physical share certificates are highly prone to be in a shabby or soiled condition when received by shareholders from issuing company.
+• The physical share certificates are highly prone to be in a shabby or soiled condition when received by shareholders from the issuing company.

 • In many instances, shareholders might get issued two share certificates of the same denomination.